GSmithApps/lang-md/README.md

 This extension provides the following commands:

 - `Cat Coding: Start cat coding session`: Creates and displays the Cat Coding webview.
-- `Cat Coding: Do refactor`: Halves the count of lines of code displayed in the Cat Coding webview.

 ## Messages